New User Tutorial

 example of a study with a restricted access note

-When you find a study that you wish to download, you will see a variety of download links on the study home page:
+When you find a study that you wish to download, you will see a variety of download links on the study home page that enable you to download individual documentation files, or application-specific bundles (at either the study or dataset level).
+The "Quick Download" button provides multiple options on mouse over.

 Before downloading the data, you may want to do two things to assure that the study meets your needs.